 CX teams need to have a significant role in transformation programs to ensure that those programs deliver solutions and build capabilities that meet customer needs.
 CX experts need to be embedded into key work streams and bring design thinking skills to the table.
 It will also allow customer voice and insight to be considered in all project deliverables.

 CX also has a vital role in the run-rate set-up.
-It needs to ensure that customers are considered as part of ongoing change projects and product reviews and build capabilities to listen and act on customer signals and feedback in real time.
+CX needs to ensure that customers are considered a part of ongoing change projects and product reviews and builds capabilities to listen and act on customer signals and feedback in real time.
 Embedding a robust customer operating framework ensures accountability and ownership of experience across the end-to-end customer journey.